Symptoms of Autism:

 • Refuses to cuddle

-Asperger’s syndrome and autism are both now known as Autism Spectrum Disorders in which a child’s typical development fails to occur.
-Asperger’s syndrome is on the milder side of the spectrum whereas Autism lies on the more excellent side.
+Asperger’s syndrome and autism are now known as Autism Spectrum Disorders in which a child’s typical development fails to occur.
+Asperger’s syndrome is on the milder side of the spectrum, whereas Autism lies on the more excellent side.
 These disorders start early in childhood and continue to exist throughout adult life.
 Three main areas of development known as impairment triads might also be affected.
 These triads include:

 1. Nonverbal and verbal communication